isomerpages/moe-asrjc/_highlights/Orientation 2026.md

 <h4><strong>For Parents</strong></h4>
 <p><strong>Webinar by our College Education &amp; Career Guidance (ECG) Counsellor</strong>
 </p>
-<p>The webinar will be held on 4 February 2026, Wednesday at 7 p.m.
-During
+<p>The webinar will be held on 4 February 2026, Wednesday at 7 p.m. via Microsoft
-the session, our ECG counsellor will provide information to help you support your child/ward in choosing a subject combination that best fits their strengths, interests and aspirations.
+Teams.
+During the session, our ECG counsellor will provide information to help you support your child/ward in choosing a subject combination that best fits their strengths, interests and aspirations.
 To join the webinar, you may click <strong><a href="https://for.edu.sg/asr2026-jc1parents-ecg" rel="noopener nofollow" target="_blank">here</a></strong>.</p>
 <p><strong>Parent Support Group (PSG)</strong>
 </p>
 <p>ASRJC’s Parent Support Group (PSG) is a volunteer group comprising parents